siteroller/AssetLoader/README.md

  - Handling for when a file is re-attached

 So we decided to fill the gap with AssetLoader: the *better* Assets class.
-Syntax is the same, and it's 100% backwards compatible with Assets.
+Syntax is the same, and it's 100% backwards compatible with Asset.
 In fact, uncomment the last line and it will replace any calls to Asset you may already have.

-	var Assets = AssetLoader;
+	var Asset = AssetLoader;

 AssetLoader does NOT require Assets.js.